Considering spending this Christmas in Maine?

 You can’t swing a bean boot or a shuck an oyster without bumping into a Mainer truly convinced that Maine is the best possible place to live and willing to explain exactly why in resounding detail.
 There’s no shortage of reasons, we’re inclined to agree.
 But frosty mornings and a sudden, near-constant craving for hot cocoa have us thinking about just how wonderful Christmas in Maine truly is.

-The Coastal Maine Botanical Gardens get quite the Christmas glowup: between late November and early January 500,000 LED lights are artfully arranged in a stunning Gardens Aglow holiday lightscape throughout the property.
-For six years in a row now, the gardens have been dressing up for Christmas as part of the larger Boothbay Lights holiday celebration across the Midcoast region, including tree lightings, fireworks, and boat parades.
-This year, as a precaution, the Gardens Aglow will be a driving tour only but that won’t keep you from enjoying acres upon acres of every imaginable color lighting the sky with Christmas cheer.
+The Coastal Maine Botanical Gardens get quite the Christmas glow up: between late November and early January 500,000 LED lights are artfully arranged in a stunning Gardens Aglow holiday lightscape throughout the property.
+For several years in a row now, the gardens have been dressing up for Christmas as part of the larger Boothbay Lights holiday celebration across the Midcoast region, including tree lightings, fireworks, and boat parades.
+Enjoy the acres upon acres of every imaginable color lighting the sky with Maine Christmas cheer.

 Portland Harbor Christmas Boat Parade

 The mental image of a Mainer fisherman hard at work in the early morning on the choppy ocean can likely be summed up in one word: salty.
 Does this salty comportment, you might ask, take a break for some Christmas joy?
 Well, there’s at least one evening when the answer is a resounding yes.
 The official name of the one-night-only-event—Portland Harbor Christmas Boat Parade of Lights—doesn’t quite capture the cheerful absurdity of Maine’s finest fishermen strapping Christmas trees to the top of their vessels and wrapping the entire boat in lights while cruising around the Old Port harbor with Christmas tunes blasting.